scattic/Pipeline/README.md

 * download and install minikube and kubectl
 * start Kubernetes cluster on minikube using existing Docker

-After this playbook has completed for _the first time_ you'll need to:
+After this last playbook has completed for _the first time_ you'll need to:

 ### Configure Jenkins